🌴

 Do I need to file California state taxes if I move after retiring?

 If you establish residency in another state after retiring from the military, you typically do NOT owe California income tax on your military retirement pay.
-However, California has strict residency rules—consult a tax professional to ensure you've properly established domicile elsewhere.
+However, California has strict residency rules, so consult a tax professional to ensure you've properly established domicile elsewhere.

 Does California offer free college for military dependents?